 3. Get Someone That Can Help If you can’t do it on your own, there are people that deal with finances and budgets on a daily basis.
 They could be exactly what you need to help your parents.
 Again, you can potentially find free resources here, though not always.
 Others, who know more about financial matters can also help adjust things like credit card interest rates or recommend you to a credit counseling agency.
 Other professionals may be better suited to work with the credit card issuer.

-Why This is Important to You
+Why Credit Card Debt is Important to You

-You have an invested stake in your parents’ wellbeing, otherwise you wouldn’t be looking into how to help them with credit card debt and finances.
+You have an invested stake in your parents’ well-being, otherwise you wouldn’t be looking into how to help them with credit card debt and finances.

 But more importantly, you want to see your parents live fruitful senior years.
 Things like debt and finances can cause massive amounts of anxiety and stress for your parents, which you want to avoid.
 Racking up debt can severely affect their credit score.
 And in that case, it may make it harder to apply for certain things in the future.